Affording Immunotherapy: Strategies for Canadians

 Avelumab (Bavencio)Yes, covered by some provincial and territorial public drug plans

-Bevacizumab (Avastin)Yes, covered for specific cancer indications, not as general immunotherapy
+Bevacizumab (Avastin)Yes, covered for specific cancer indications, not as general

-Cetuximab (Erbitux)Yes, covered for specific cancer indications, not as general immunotherapy
+Cetuximab (Erbitux)Yes, covered for specific cancer indications, not as general

-Health Insurance: If you have private health insurance, check with your insurance company to find out if your plan includes coverage for immunotherapy drugs.
+Health Insurance: If you have private health insurance, check with your insurance company to find out if your plan includes coverage for drugs.

 Cancer TypeNumber of Clinical Trials